MicrosoftDocs/edge-developer/microsoft-edge/edgehtml/index-test2.md

 ## Legacy Microsoft Edge documentation

 This is deprecated and legacy content.
-For new content, navigate to the associated [Chromium category](#new-microsoft-edge-documentation)
+For new content, navigate to the associated [Chromium category](#new-microsoft-edge-documentation).

 :::row:::
    :::column span="":::